 MDT Review What is it?
 When would you use this tool?
 Time required to complete?
 Who leads it?
 Research and evidence to confirm its efficacy?
 Who is involved?
 An in-depth process of review, with input from different disciplines, to identify learning from multiple patient safety incidents, and to explore a safety theme, pathway, or process.
 To understand how care is delivered in the real world i.e., work as done After several similar events have occurred, when it's more difficult to collate staff recollections of events, either because of the passage of time or staff availability No defined time allocated.
-Likely to include a workshop lasting 2 to 3 hours Normally chaired by a senior lead who generates a report No specific research on the structures, processes and outcome of MDT reviews has been carried out Those directly involved in these events from the MDT, plus patient safety experts, other senior clinicians Strengths Weaknesses The participation of many members of the MDT without the spotlight on a single adverse event enables a broad and deep discussion to take place and a system view to be gathered.
-Can be adapted to incorporate the systems engineering initiative for patient safety (SEIPS) framework to structure the review. rests with the p sphere of influe • Whilst participa purpose of the • It is a planned ensure full MD ence. ants will contribute and le activity.
+Likely to include a workshop lasting 2 to 3 hours Normally chaired by a senior lead who generates a report No specific research on the structures, processes and outcome of MDT reviews has been carried out Those directly involved in these events from the MDT, plus patient safety experts, other senior clinicians Strengths · · · ' Weaknesses - The participation of many members of the MDT without the spotlight on a single adverse event enables a broad and deep discussion to take place and a system view to be gathered.
+Can be adapted to incorporate the systems engineering initiative for patient safety (SEIPS) framework to structure the review. rests with the p sphere of influe Whilst particip purpose of the It is a planned ensure full MD ence. ants will contribute and le activity.
 MDT review reducing the earn, it is not the specific any weeks to set up and

 Patient Safety Incident Investigation (PSII) What is it?
 When would you use this tool?
 Time required to complete?
 Who leads it?
 Research and evidence to confirm its efficacy?
 Who is involved?
 An in-depth review of a single patient safety incident or cluster of events to understand what happened and how When there has been serious harm to a patient or patients outside of the PSIRF priorities 20 to 80 hours, over several weeks Undertaken by a trained patient safety investigator who collates data, conducts interviews, undertakes analysis, and writes the recommendations report Extensive research has been undertaken into the structures processes and outcomes of PSII across the world People directly involved in the incident and senior clinicians Strengths Weaknesses It is a well-established approach which is widely recognised and valued by patients and their families.
 PSIIs provide a thorough analysis of an event where harm happened and ensure specific causes are identified.
-Responsibility for the investigation and the completion of the actions arising is clearly articulated in the governance arrangements in each provider.
-Investigations take a long time to complete and actions arising in the PSII report can take many more months to be completed.
-Outcomes are less system focused than other tools.
-Staff are only involved when they are interviewed, and this can feel very stressful.
+Responsibility for the investigation and the completion of the actions arising is clearly articulated in the governance arrangements in each provider. the PSII report canOutcomes are less a long time to complete take many more month system focused than ot ved when they are interv s to be completed. her tools.